Cossack Hetmanate: Establishment

 As ruler of the Hetmanate, Khmelnytsky engaged in state-building across multiple spheres: military, administration, finance, economics, and culture.
 He invested the Zaporozhian Host under the leadership of its hetman with supreme power in the new Ruthenian state, and he unified all the spheres of Ukrainian society under his authority.
 This involved building a government system and a developed military and civilian administration out of Cossack officers and Ruthenian nobles, as well as the establishment of an elite within the Cossack Hetman state.

-The Hetmanate used Polish currency, and Polish as an administrative language and language of command.
+The Hetmanate used Polish currency, and Polish was frequently used as the language of administration and even of command.
 However, after the Truce of Andrusovo in 1667, the "simple language" (проста мова), or the commonly spoken vernacular language of Ukraine, began to be written down and widely used in official documents of the Cossack Hetmanate.

 Russian protectorate

 After the Crimean Tatars betrayed the Cossacks for the third time in 1653, Khmelnytsky realized he could no longer rely on Ottoman support against Poland, and he was forced to turn to Tsardom of Russia for help.
-Final attempts to negotiate took place in January 1654 in the town of Pereyaslav between Khmelnytsky with Cossack leaders and the Tsar's ambassador, Vasiliy Buturlin.
+Final attempts to negotiate took place in January 1654 in the town of Pereiaslav between Khmelnytsky with Cossack leaders and the Tsar's ambassador, Vasiliy Buturlin.
 The treaty was concluded in April in Moscow by the Cossacks Samiilo Bohdanovych-Zarudny and Pavlo Teteria, and by Aleksey Trubetskoy, Vasilii Buturlin, and other boyars.
 As a result of the treaty, the Zaporozhian Host became an autonomous Hetmanate within the Russian state.
 The treaty also led to the Russo-Polish War of 1654–1667.

 The Ruin

 The period of Hetmanate history known as "the Ruin", lasting from 1657 to 1687, was marked by constant civil wars throughout the state.
 After Bohdan Khmelnytsky died in 1657, his sixteen-year-old son Yurii Khmelnytsky was elected as successor.
-Bohdan`s son was not only too young and inexperienced, but also clearly lacked the charisma and leadership qualities of his father.
+Bohdan's son was not only too young and inexperienced, but also clearly lacked the charisma and leadership qualities of his father.